somaiyappan/join-us/questions.md

 ## Let's hack!

-We're a JS shop, so answers in JS get 🍪
+We're a JS shop, so answers in JS get extra 🍪

 - Find the longest word in a string.
   - Given `The quick brown fox jumped over the lazy dog` is the input to your function, it should return `jumped`.